ICT TO OVERCOME THE STUDENTS’ SPEAKING ANXIETY

 Woodrow, L. (2006).
 Anxiety and speaking English as a second language.
 RELC Journal, 37(3), 308–328. https://doi.org/10.1177/0033688206071315

 Yildiz, M. (2021).
-The factors causing English speaking anxiety on non-English major academics while using English as a medium of instruction.
+The factors causing english speaking anxiety on non-english major academics while using english as a medium of instruction.
 Teflin Journal, 32(2), 389–412. https://doi.org/10.15639/http:/teflinjournal.v32i2/389-412

 Yim, S. Y. (2014).
 An anxiety model for EFL young learners: A path analysis.
 System, 42(1), 344–354. https://doi.org/10.1016/j.system.2013.12.022

 Zokirovna, O. D. (2020).
 The effectiveness of implementation of ict in learning process.
 European Scholar Journal (ESJ), 1(4), 9–11.
-Retrived from https://www.scholarzest.com
+Retrieved from https://www.scholarzest.com

 DOI: http://dx.doi.org/10.24127/pj.v12i3.7418